robert-strandh/SICL/README.md

    * The system "eclector", from [the Eclector repository]
    * The system "trucler-reference", from [the Trucler repository]

-2. Make sure your SBCL has a 10GB heap by passing --dynamic-space-size 10000 to SBCL when it starts up.

-3. Clone the [source] with `git`:
+2. Clone the [source] with `git`:

    ```
    $ git clone https://github.com/robert-strandh/SICL
    $ cd SICL
    ```

-4. Make sure the top-level directory can be found by ASDF.
+3. Make sure the top-level directory can be found by ASDF.

-5. Compile the boot system as follows:
+4. Compile the boot system as follows:

    ```lisp
    (asdf:load-system :sicl-boot)
    ```

-6. Change the package for convenience:
+5. Change the package for convenience:

    ```lisp
    (in-package #:sicl-boot)
    ```

-7. Create an instance of the BOOT class:
+6. Create an instance of the BOOT class:

    ```lisp
    (defparameter *b* (boot))